wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the main [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.9.2 =
+*released 06/22/15*

+* Added compatibility and anti-spam for JetPack Comments.
+Previously, due to JetPack modifying the core functionality of the WordPress comment system, the JetPack Comments module had to be deactivated, but now it only needs to be deactivated if you run Compatibility Mode.
+* Added improved compatibility and full anti-spam support for JetPack Contact Forms.
+* Made various logic and code improvements.
+* Improved some of the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.9.1 =
 *released 06/18/15*